Narayan Choubey

 Narayan Choubey (born 12 January 1923, Died around 1997-98) was an Indian politician.
 He was elected to the Lok Sabha, lower house of the Parliament of India from Midnapore, West Bengal as a member of the Communist Party of India.
 In 2008, it was noted that Choubey was deceased.
+Koustav Bagchi of BJP, now a Member of Legislative Assembly (MLA) from Barrackpore Constituency is related to him maternally, Narayan Choubey was Koustav's mother's uncle.